IDEAS Lab

 omar.elshahawy@nyulangone.org

-Dr. Omar El Shahawy MD, MPH, PhD is an Assistant Professor in the Department of Population Health, Section on Tobacco, Alcohol and Drug Use at NYU Grossman School of Medicine and an affiliated faculty at the Division of Global Health, NYU School of Global Public Health.
+Omar El Shahawy MD, MPH, PhD is an Assistant Professor in the Department of Population Health, Section on Tobacco, Alcohol and Drug Use at NYU Grossman School of Medicine and an affiliated faculty at the Division of Global Health, NYU School of Global Public Health.
 Dr. El Shahawy co-founded the lab in January 2021.
 Dr. El Shahawy research extensively on developing high impact multi-modal interventions targeting smoking cessation and harm reduction in nicotine addiction.
-His current research interests include tobacco treatment, addressing disparities among vulnerable populations, telehealth and digital health interventions, and patient-physician decision making.
+His current research interests include tobacco treatment, addressing disparities among key underserved populations, telehealth and digital health interventions, and patient-physician decision making.

 kaitlyn.gee@nyulangone.org